Home > Cladding > The UAE Approach to Mitigate Façade Fire Risk in Tall Buildings

 FAÇADE DESIGN REVIEW

-A façade fire assessment report is required to be submitted by the House of Expertise to Civil Defence ideally prior to any installation of façade onsite.
+A façade fire assessment report is required to be submitted by the House of Expertise to Civil Defence ideally prior to any installation of the façade onsite.
 This report outlines the façade assembly proposed for the development and incorporates the system schematics.
 Some of the key components of this report include:

 • Description of the building including occupancy type, height, stakeholder’s details, etc.